15 Essential Questions to Ask a Wedding DJ or Band

 A packed dance floor is a key component to a fun and memorable wedding reception, so make sure you hire a pro who can get the party started!
 When on the hunt for a great wedding band or DJ, look out for someone whose energy, style, and music preferences are aligned with your own—and be sure to have a list of questions for the wedding DJ or band at the ready so you don't get tongue-tied.
 There’s a wide range of music and performance styles out there, and the goal is to find the best fit for your wedding.
 Here are a few important questions to ask your prospective wedding DJ or band.

-How would you describe your style?
+2. How would you describe your style?

-How do you work with couples to come up with a playlist?
+4. How do you work with couples to come up with a playlist?

-What are some of your favorite first dance songs?
+5. What are some of your favorite first dance songs?

 The answer to this question can give you a great sense of whether their music preferences and overall style align with what you’re looking for.
-If you’re envisioning a night filled with old classics and your band/DJ suggests a bunch of “Top 10” hits, for example, that may be an indication that it’s not the best match.
+If you’re envisioning a night filled with old classics and your wedding DJ or band suggests a bunch of Top 10 hits, for example, that may be an indication that it’s not the best match.
 This may not be a deal breaker, though—just because a wedding DJ or band specializes in a particular type of music, they can likely be flexible and work with your tastes, too.

-What type of equipment do you use and do you have a backup plan?
+7. What type of equipment do you use and do you have a backup plan?

-What does setup and breakdown entail?
+8. What do setup, sound check, and breakdown entail?

 It’s important to have a basic understanding of this to properly plan in terms of timing and communicating any specific needs or concerns to your venue.

-Do you have a demo or a recording of a wedding you’ve done in the past that I can see?
+9. Do you have a demo or a recording of a wedding you’ve done in the past that I can see?

 When in doubt, watch them in action!
 Nothing will give you a better sense of whether a band or DJ is right for you.
 Note their energy, pacing, crowd interaction, and level of professionalism.
 Don't be shy about asking this question of your wedding DJ or band—they should be happy to show you their work.

-How many breaks do you require, and for how long?
+10. How many breaks do you require, and for how long?

 Live bands will generally require at least one break during the night.
 It’s best to know when, and for how long, they plan to be off the floor so you can mix in some other entertainment (like a fun late night snack) to keep the party going.

-Do you work with an assistant or second DJ?
+11. Do you work with an assistant or second DJ?

 Depending on the size of your wedding, having an extra set of hands can be well worth it.
 This will help everything from setup to song requests run a lot more smoothly.

-Do you offer any other services?
+15. Do you offer any other services?